Do I Need a Permit?

 Forest Activities Program

 The Regional Water Board is responsible for enforcing the Porter-Cologne Water Quality Control Act (Act), the Water Quality Control Plan for the North Coast Region (Basin Plan), and permits that have been issued on forest use projects.
 The Act and the Basin Plan prohibit the discharge of materials that adversely affect the beneficial uses of the waters of the State.
 The Regional Water Board has developed several permits (i.e. Waste Discharge Requirements (WDRs) or Waiver of Waste Discharge Requirements (Waivers)) for addressing NPS discharges associated with forest management activities on both private and US Forest Service lands.
-These permits and the processes for project approvals and permit issuance can be found under the Private Forest Land and US Forest Service Land links.
+These permits and the processes for project approvals and permit issuance can be found under the Private Forest Land and Federal Lands links.

 NPDES Storm Water